In this article:

 Small businesses are increasingly becoming prime targets for cybercriminals, with various types of cyberattacks posing significant risks to their operations.
 From small business ransomware attacks to phishing, the scale and frequency of these attacks are growing, with devastating consequences for businesses that lack appropriate cybersecurity measures.
 Below, we outline key statistics that reveal the most common types of cyberattacks on small businesses.

-1. 82% of ransomware attacks in 2021 targeted SMBs with fewer than 1,000 employees, highlighting the risk small businesses face.
-[7]
+1. 80% of ransomware attacks targeted SMBs with fewer than 1,000 employees, highlighting the risk small businesses face.
+[27]

-3. A recent DarkTrace report revealed a 135% surge in social engineering attacks between January and February 2023.
+8. A recent DarkTrace report revealed a 135% surge in social engineering attacks comparing 2024 to 2025.
 [20]

 Small Business Cybersecurity Preparedness